-One of the hard things about starting a company is that you’re new to the world.
-Your target customers haven’t had enough engagement with your product and business to (a) think about you as a solution to their problems, (b) trust that you’ll deliver what you say you’ll delivery.
+One of the hard things about starting a company is that you're new to the world and no one knows or trusts you yet.
+Your target customers haven't had enough engagement with your product and business to think about you as a solution to their problems, and they don't have proof that you'll deliver what you say you'll deliver.

 An excellent way to fast track the development of trust between you and your customers is to take actions that create social proof.

-As with most human behavior, the origins of this mechanism dates back to tens of thousands of years ago.
-If you were part of a tribe out hunting in the African plains, seeing your friends turn and start run would have been a pretty good indication that you should also turn and run.
+As with most human behaviour, the origins of this mechanism dates back to tens of thousands of years ago, when doing what others did was a valuable survival mechanism in many situations.
+If you were part of a tribe out hunting, seeing your friends turn and start run would have been a pretty good indication that you should also turn and run.
 If you stood still, your chances of being eaten by a lion and the discontinuation of your genetic line would have been higher.

 So how can you apply this principle to your business?

 By getting people to follow you, like you, comment on your posts, tag friends, and show images of people like your target market using your product.
 By having case studies and testimonials on your website.
 And by using other credible people, companies, publishers to provide social proof.

 Awareness marketing campaigns can help to create social proof if you run them well.

 You will find that once you have a good base of followers, it will become easier to get more.
 You may have also noticed, that once one or two people comment on a post on social media, more people will start to comment.
 This is the work of social proof.